What is included in a CSA membership?

 Can we split a share with someone else?

 If you find someone to split your share, you are welcome to split your box.
 You are responsible for all arrangements in splitting your share and be aware that some items are not easily divided up.
 We do not recommend splitting a small share.
-It is best to get your own share or split one by switching week - someone would take the entire box one week and the other would take the entire box the next week.
+It is best to get your own share or split one by switching off weeks - one person would take the entire box one week and the other person would take the entire box the next week.

 What are your growing practices?